Antibiotics for Acne

-Trimethoprim-Sulfamethoxazole (Co-trimoxazole, Bactrim®) may be a reasonable treatment for refractory acne9.
-It is not approved by the US FDA for acne vulgaris.
+- TMP-SMX is not approved by the U.S. FDA for acne vulgaris.

-Sulfamethoxazole use in dermatologic conditions is limited because of possible serious adverse reactions, such as Stevens-Johnson syndrome, toxic epidermal necrolysis, and blood dyscrasias.
-Despite being serious, these side effects are rare in practice, and the most common side effect is maculopapular rash.
+- Note: Despite being serious, above side effects are rare in practice, and the most common side effect is maculopapular rash.

 Bactrim dosage for acne: 160 mg/800 mg of trimethoprim/ sulfamethoxazole twice daily.

-Given the widespread resistance of P. acnes, oral erythromycin is suitable only for acne during pregnancy, breastfeeding, or in young children.
+- Widespread resistance of P. acne.
+So oral erythromycin is suitable only for acne during pregnancy, breastfeeding, or in young children.

 Erythromycin dosage for acne: 500 mg twice daily.

-Azithromycin has been widely prescribed to treat acne in recent years10.
+- Efficacy.
+Azithromycin has been widely prescribed to treat acne in recent years 10.

 - Very convenient regimen.
 Because azithromycin is effective at doses given only 1 to 3 times weekly, it is a very good option for adolescents with poor compliance.

 Azithromycin dosage for acne: 500 mg once-thrice weekly.

-Oral clindamycin is an effective treatment, but it is rarely used to treat acne because of possible serious side effects8.
-Clindamycin may cause overgrowth of Clostridium diffıcile resulting in pseudomembranous colitis.
+- Clindamycin may cause overgrowth of Clostridium difficile resulting in pseudomembranous colitis.
 About 20-30% of patients taking oral clindamycin experience diarrhea.

 Clindamycin dosage: 300 mg 3 times per day.